-We have incurred net losses since we began operations in 1994, including net losses of \$0.4 million in fiscal 2005, \$7.1 million in fiscal 2006 and \$9.6 million in fiscal 2007.
-As of April 30, 2007, we had an accumulated deficit of approximately \$38.3 million.
+We have incurred net losses since we began operations in 1994, including net losses of \$7.1 million in fiscal 2006, \$9.6 million in fiscal 2007 and \$14.7 million in fiscal 2008.
+As of April 30, 2008, we had an accumulated deficit of approximately \$52.9 million.
 These losses have resulted primarily from costs incurred in our research and development programs and from our selling, general and administrative costs.
 We expect to increase our operating expenses significantly as we continue to expand our infrastructure, research and development programs and commercialization activities.
 As a result, we will need to generate significant revenues to cover these costs and achieve profitability.

 We have entered into an agreement for the first phase of construction of a wave power station off the coast of Santoña, Spain, as well as an operations and maintenance contract for the equipment to be installed in this first phase.
 Under both contracts, our potential profitability is limited.
 Under the construction contract, our revenues are limited to reimbursement for our construction costs without any mark-up and we are required to bear the first €0.5 million of any cost overruns and to absorb certain other costs as set forth in the agreement.
-Our estimates of the project's costs may increase in the future, and we may be required to seek customer approval for additional increases in the construction budget for the project.
-If the construction budget is not increased, we may elect to incur the additional costs and continue the project, to seek other suppliers for the materials or services related to the cost increases or to terminate the agreement.
+This contract was amended in February 2008 to provide for customer funding of \$3.7 million for the current phase of the project for construction and deployment of one 40kW PowerBuoy and its mooring, plus procurement of the underwater substation (pod) and underwater power transmission cables.
+Funding for the deployment of the pod and cables is under discussion with the customer.
+We have recognized an anticipated loss under this contract of \$3.7 million.
+This anticipated loss at completion of the contract also reflects our decision made in the fourth quarter of fiscal year 2008 to absorb \$1.9 million of additional costs of the project beyond our obligation for the initial cost overruns and certain other costs as set forth in the agreement.
+This decision was based on the progress of the project to date, the benefits to be derived from a successful initial project and the prospect of incremental contract value to be received in connection with additional work under this contract.
+Our estimates of the project's costs may increase in the future, and we may be required to incur the additional costs to complete the project, to seek other suppliers for the materials or services related to the cost increases or to terminate the agreement.
 Any of such outcomes may have a material adverse effect on our financial condition and results of operations.
-We have recently requested our customer to approve an increase in the construction budget for this project beyond the intitial €2.7 million value of the contract.
 Under the operations and maintenance contract, we are paid a fixed fee for scheduled maintenance, the profits on which are required to be refunded to cover any unscheduled maintenance fees we receive during the term of the agreement.